s8acrine/nest-typeorm-mysql-walkthrough/README.md

 mysql> CREATE DATABASE nestjs_mysql_tutorial;
 ```

-# Setting up your Project with TypeORM and creating your first endpoint
+# Setting up your Project with TypeORM and creating the Post endpoint

 To use TypeORM with our project, we need to import the TypeOrmModule into our app.module.ts